SS Uganda (1952): Cruise ship

-In her new rôle Uganda sailed her first voyage on 27 February 1968.
+In her new role, Uganda sailed her first voyage on 27 February 1968.
 On 21 October 1969 while she was cruising in the North Atlantic in international waters off Cape Trafalgar a Spanish shore battery opened fire.
 Several shells landed within 1/2 nmi of the ship.

 Uganda continued for 14 years cruising mainly in Scandinavia and the Mediterranean, together with her company consort Nevasa.
 In 1971 Uganda's management and operation were transferred to P&O's Passenger Division.
 In 1972 P&O absorbed its BI subsidiary and Uganda's ownership.
 However, uniquely within the P&O fleet, Uganda retained her BI livery of white hull with a black band and black funnel with two white bands.
 Nevasa was larger and more modern than Uganda but also more expensive to run.
 In 1974 she was withdrawn and scrapped, leaving Uganda as the fleet's only educational cruise ship.

 Falklands service

 In 1982 Uganda was a hospital ship in the Falklands War with the call sign of "Mother Hen".
 She was called up for military duty while on cruise 276 and discharged her 315 cabin passengers and 940 school children, who were on an educational cruise, in Naples.
 When Uganda docked in Naples, reporters turned up their microphones to hear a ship full of school children singing Rule, Britannia!